European energy utilities are traders now – an oxymoron

 What happened when the fossilized energy markets in Europe were set free was, well nothing – for the moment at least.
 I touched upon this point already multiple times in my posts.
 Nothing happens quickly in the energy world.
 Changes take at least some years to produce a noticeable effect.
 In the case of energy market liberalization, it was almost a decade until things started to fall apart.

 What does that have to do with trading?
-In our context – a lot actually.
-In the growing markets during the party days utility companies with decade old, ossified structures suddenly wanted to be carnivorous traders on a cutthroat market.
+In our context – a lot.
+In the growing markets during the party days utility companies with decade-old, ossified structures suddenly wanted to be carnivorous traders in a cutthroat market.
 Besides, this market had first to invent itself.
 The only examples of sorts were the US and the UK which went this way before.
 Many utilities turned traders would have profited mightily from taking the advice of the veterans from those days.
-Very few, in fact, did.
+Very few did.

 Ten steps back: in the European energy commodity market space, more than one kind of trading company operates.
-Banks and financial institutions have discovered electricity, natural gas and CO2 as tradable commodities.
+Banks and financial institutions have discovered electricity, natural gas, and CO2 as tradable commodities.
 Those players trade as a diversification strategy in their financial products portfolio.
 They are interested in the financial aspect of the trade only and don’t care about the physical side.
-The last thing they wanted is actually taking possession of the product they traded.
+The last thing they wanted was to take possession of the product they traded.
 Only the spread was aimed for.

-The subject I am interested in here is the utility turned trader, be it state-controlled or privatized, be it an ex-state, regional or city utility.
-Those players care for the physical side of the deal as they have customers needing the electricity or the gas in order to do whatever they do with it.
-Those companies first worry was always lights not to go out instead of profits only.
+The subject I am interested in here is the utility turned trader, be it state-controlled or privatized, be it an ex-state, regional, or city utility.
+Those players care for the physical side of the deal as they have customers needing the electricity or the gas to do whatever they do with it.
+Those companies’ first worry was always lights not to go out instead of profits only.
 But their new-found trading existence demanded profits only, no matter if customers could be supplied or not.
 Herein lays the dilemma.

 If your underlying business has a problem, traders won’t solve it.
 If your LNG supply chain does not work, no amount of trading will save it.